Michael4170/PVEF-Core/Mission-Making.md

   Transceivers > RelayTransceiver > "Transmitting Range"  1000
 ```

 1000 m on a 4 km island.
-On a bigger map, raise the ranges or place more relays — and see `m_fRadioRangeScale` in §8 for the global multiplier that saves you editing every base.
+On a bigger map, raise the ranges or place more relays — and see `m_fRadioRangeScale` under Tuning for the global multiplier that saves you editing every base.

 ### The two HQs — no tag needed